 Having a creative block?
 Don’t worry!
 We have rounded up some great sites where you can find inspiration to help you create your own original logo.

-When looking around these sites, take note of what grabs your attention and ask yourself, why?
+When looking around these sites, take note of what grabs your attention and ask yourself: "What about this logo pleases me?"

-Try to understand what details about the logo grabbed your attention.
-This is a great exercise to help you create an eye-catching logo.
+Try to understand in detail what elements of the logo grabbed your attention.
+This is a great exercise to help you find your personal design style.

 Just like with colors, it is important to limit the number of fonts used in your logo.
-You want your logo to be professional and impactful, and too many fonts can get in the way of that!
+You want your logo to be professional and impactful, and too many fonts can make it look busy and pull focus from what is really important.

 If you want to play around with the wording on your logo, you can manipulate the size and thickness of your font rather than adding another one.